NoahBurkholder/wiki-noah/docs/code.md

     StartCoroutine(predictTsunamisInPacific());
 }

-// This update loop shouldn't be used for heavy lifting. private void Update() {
+// We can assume that this update loop shouldn't be used for heavy lifting, because... private void Update() {

-    // This needs to happen without a hitch. moveCamera();
+    // ...this needs to happen without a hitch. moveCamera();

-    // We've commented this out here.
+    // We've commented this call out, here.
+It was slowing down Update() which meant our moveCamera() script was stuttering.
     // predictTsunamisInPacific();
 }